MDC91/AIGarth/README.md

 Analysis and conclusions of Anna's matrix, its structure and its potential hidden message.

-**This analysis would not have been possible without the extensive research of QubicChurch and Marie-Kate.**
+**This analysis would not have been possible without the extensive research of QubicChurch and Marie-Kate and their providing of a full matrix of Anna's answers on X.**